 Rationale: Develop context-appropriate solutions informed by user needs.
 Include all user groups in planning, development, implementation, and assessment.
 Develop projects in an incremental and iterative manner.
 Design solutions that learn from and enhance existing workflows, and plan for organizational adaptation.
-Ensure solutions are sensitive to, and useful for, the most marginalized populations: women, children, those with disabilities, and the disassociated.

-Implications: Without this principle, we run the risk of alienating the population and risk criticism of our digital approach which may damage the reputation of the council and digital initiatives.
+Ensure solutions are sensitive to, and useful for, the most marginalized populations: Implications: Without this principle, we run the risk of alienating the population and risk criticism of our digital approach which may damage the reputation of the council and digital initiatives. •